mnjm/mnjm.github.io/content/about/index.md

 ---
 I'm a **Software Engineer** based in Bengaluru, India, specializing in **Computer Vision and Deep Learning**.
 My interests extend to AI, Sensor Fusion, Motion Capturing, Linux and FOSS.

-### **Approach**
+### **Experience**
-I find great satisfaction in serving as a force multiplier within the teams I collaborate with.
-Central to my approach are core values such as sharing knowledge, providing constructive feedback, and embracing rapid iterations.
+With approximately 3.5 years of experience, my focus has primarily been on Computer Vision, Deep Learning, and Software Development, contributing to areas such as Driver Monitoring, ADAS, and Surveillance Analytics.
+I hold a B.E. in Computer Science Engineering from Visvesvaraya Technological University, India.

 ### **Coding**
 I'm passionate about coding, finding beauty in well-crafted code.
 While not every codebase ignites joy, finely crafted, well-engineered software certainly does.
 This drives my motivation – well-crafted code.
 And a big believer in Code Review and Open Source

-### **Experience**
-With approximately 3.5 years of experience, my focus has primarily been on Computer Vision, Deep Learning, and Software Development, contributing to areas such as Driver Monitoring, ADAS, and Surveillance Analytics.
-I hold a B.E. in Computer Science Engineering from Visvesvaraya Technological University, India.

 ### **Tech**
 Beyond my primary focus, I enjoy tinkering with various technologies creatively to understand how they work.
 I've been actively exploring the open source world and dipping into game mods and other exciting endeavors.

+### **Approach**
+When I'm able to contribute to making my team better, it brings me joy.
+I think it's important to share the things we've learned, offer feedback that can actually help, and be open to trying out new ideas.

 ### **Regarding Posts**
 - You have questions and/or feedback regarding the content here.